EndlingAlien/datascience_capstone/README.md

-# datascience_capstone
+# Data Science Capstone Project
-Capstone project for IBM Data Science course
+Capstone project for the IBM Data Science course on Coursera.